VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter01.md

 - hddc: the destination device context
 - dx,dy: the upper-left coordinates of the rectangle in the destination device context
-- `dwRop:` raster operation, currently ignored
+- `dwRop`: raster operation, currently ignored

 The program in List 2 first fills in a round shape then uses `BitBlt` to copy it and fill out whole client area.
 The complete code of this program can be